Rakhimf/AAutoSite/replit.md

 # Recent Changes

+## January 2025
+- Removed all "10+ years" references across the website, replaced with "extensive" or specific project counts
+- Removed all emojis from the website for a cleaner, more professional look
+- Removed decorative blue background blocks from home page sections
+- Enhanced visual appeal with comprehensive CSS animations and interactive elements
+- Fixed critical "Rocket is not defined" error by adding missing import
+- Updated statistics to show "500+ Projects Completed" instead of years of experience

 ## December 2024
 - Updated company name from "A Automation Company" to "Desk Automate" across all pages and components
 - Implemented custom pricing packages: